 So check your data for seasonality.
 If you do notice seasonality you should consider performing some seasonality adjustments on the scores to make comparison more valid.

-Of course a simple way to tackle seasonality is to simply compare scores a year apart, e.g. March ’15 -March ’16.
+Of course a simple way to tackle seasonality is to simply compare scores a year apart, e.g. March last years with March this year.
 That way you are comparing the score at the same position in the seasonality cycle.

 8. To Weigh or Not to Weigh Is the Question

 Weighing data means giving more giving more value to some scores than others.
 For instance, giving more importance to the responses from large or frequent customers than from small or infrequent customers.